giorgiberia/giorgiberia.github.io/about.markdown

 > _“Code is craft.
 Systems are art.
 Build both like they matter.”_

-Let’s create something great — one deploy at a time. 🚀
+Let’s create something great — one deploy (or mobile build) at a time. 🚀